 HAEFA and Better Shelter

-A series of crackdowns on the Rohingya people in the Rakhine state in Myanmar in August 2017 led hundreds of thousands to flee to neighbouring countries.
-A majority has fled to Bangladesh, where they have sought protection from death, extreme violence and oppression.
-More than 700,000 people live in difficult conditions with little food, shelter and cooking fuel.
-Many suffer from health problems including respiratory diseases, high blood pressure, skin diseases and diarrhoea as a result of drinking dirty water.
+A series of violent crackdowns on the Muslim minority group Rohingya in the Rakhine state in Myanmar in 2017 led hundreds of thousands to flee to neighbouring countries, of which a majority fled to Bangladesh to seek protection from death, extreme violence and oppression.
+As of December 2018, more than 900,000 people live in difficult conditions with little food, shelter and cooking fuel in the Cox’s Bazar area.